 - How I’ve Received Thousands Of Dollars Worth Of Free Stuff From Refinancing My Student Loans With SoFi

-I haven’t had a SoFi student loan since 2015 and I still go to SoFi events every time they come to my city.
-Refinancing with SoFi was definitely worth my time when you think about all of the free stuff I’ve received from them and it’s the reason I recommend refinancing with them first.
-And as a bonus, if you refinance with SoFi using the below link, you’ll get a $100 signup bonus.
+I haven’t had a SoFi student loan since 2015 and I still go to SoFi events every time they host an event in my city.
+Refinancing with SoFi was definitely worth my time when you think about all of the free stuff I’ve received from them and it’s the reason I tell everyone to refinance their student loans with SoFi first.

-I personally refinanced my student loans three times over the course of a year in order to get as many signup bonuses as I could and to make sure that I got the lowest interest rate possible.
+As I mentioned above, I personally refinanced my student loans three times over the course of a year in order to get as many signup bonuses as I could and to make sure that I got the lowest interest rate possible.
 That’s why my student loan interest rate went from 6.8% and 7.9%, down to 4.3%. and then down again to 1.93%.

-The benefit of using Credible is that you can be sure that you’re getting the lowest rate possible since it’s able to check student loan interest rates from multiple companies.
-Even better, Credible gives you a $200 bonus if you refinance a loan using their search engine, so there is a legit benefit to refinancing your student loans using their platform.
+The benefit of using Credible is that you can be pretty confident that you’re getting the lowest rate possible since it’s able to check student loan interest rates from multiple companies.
+Credible also gives you a $300 bonus if you refinance a loan using their search engine, so there is a legit benefit to refinancing your student loans using their platform.
 Refinance your loans using Credible and get a $300 bonus

 - Second, if you think you can get a lower interest rate, refinance your student loans using Credible to get a $300 signup bonus.
-Student loan interest rates change pretty regularly – so it’s worth using Credible to see if there are lower rates out there.
-Plus, why not snag a little extra signup bonus money by refinancing again.
+Student loan interest rates change pretty regularly, so it’s worth using Credible to see if there are lower rates out there.
+Plus, why not snag a little extra signup bonus money by refinancing again?
 Remember, even after you’ve refinanced your student loans, you’ll still be able to go to all the SoFi member events, so it’s in your interest to refinance your student loans as many times as you need to in order to get another signup bonus and possibly a lower rate.

 Things To Remember When Refinancing Your Student Loans